Draft Beer Systems Guide:

 In long draw remote draft beer systems, the trunkline provides a water-proof jacket that houses beverage and glycol lines.
-The trunkline is made up of insulated layers engineered to eliminate condensation and keep product cold from the keg to the glass.
-The Black Diamond® outer jacket is 15% more thermally efficient than standard tape and, with diminishing friction of trunk line during installation, reduces labor costs.
-A 3/4-inch close cell insulation wrap prevents thermal loss or gain.
+The trunkline comprises of insulated layers engineered to eliminate condensation and keep the product cold from the keg to the glass.
+The Black Diamond® outer jacket is 15% more thermally efficient than standard tape and reduces labor costs with diminishing friction of the trunkline during installation.
+A 3/4-inch closed-cell insulation wrap prevents thermal loss or gain.
 An internal moisture barrier wrap prevents condensation from developing, and a foil cover keeps the bundle of product lines cool while reflecting away heat.
-The technologically superior Barriermaster Flavourlock™' beverage tubing keeps beer fresh and inhibits flavor migration when changing between products.
+The technologically superior Barriermaster Flavourlock™ beverage tubing keeps beer fresh and inhibits flavor migration when changing between products.

 Designer Tips: Size is important!
 When designing a draft system, use the correct beer line sized for the distance between the keg cooler and dispensing location.
-This can prevent thousands of liquid ounces (and profits) purged during system cleaning each year.
-If a beverage chase or conduit for will be installed for trunk line, specify at least an eight-inch diameter pipe with minimal 32" radius sweeps.
+This can prevent thousands of liquid ounces (and profits) from being purged during system cleaning each year.
+If a beverage chase or conduit is installed for the trunkline, specify an eight-inch diameter pipe with minimal 32" radius sweeps.

 - Only use trunkline with Barriermaster Flavourlock tubing

-- Maintain with a 14-day cleaning cycle utilizing a recirculating pump
+- Maintain a 14-day cleaning cycle utilizing a recirculating pump

 - Allow tubing to be exposed to ambient temperatures

-- Allow trunkline to come in contact with any excessive heat surfaces or areas
+- Allow the trunkline to come in contact with any excessive heat surfaces or areas

 8. Kool-Rite Tower with Stainless Steel Faucets

 Kool-Rite™ patented cold blocks deliver optimum tower cooling.
 Their modular design avoids internal connections and the risk of leaks.
-Each tower is constructed with 304-grade stainless steel beer lines, shanks, and faucets to maintain product integrity until it reaches the glass.
-Choosing a high-quality draft tower not only reduces service calls, but also ensures flawless pours, resulting in a great on-premise draft experience for customers.
+Each tower has 304-grade stainless steel beer lines, shanks, and faucets to maintain product integrity until it reaches the glass.
+Choosing a high-quality draft tower reduces service calls and ensures flawless pours, resulting in a great on-premise draft experience for customers.